 YIELD: 1,400-2,200 kg/ha (1250-1960 lbs/acre)

 OIL: 1.4 ml/100 g

 MAJOR TRAITS: Similar to noble aroma European hops, low myrcene (below 50%), high humulene (26-36%), no farnesene.
 Ratio humulene/caryophyllene 2.5- 2.8.

 OTHER INFORMATION: Triploid, 2n=3x=30, naturally seedless, even when grown in the presence of fertile diploid males.
 Adapted to Oregon and Washington hop growing areas.
 Not adapted to southern Idaho.
 1991 production 950,000 lbs (867 acres).
 Total 1997 production was 1.12 million lbs.

 Mt.
-Hood is a Hallertauer hybrid with similar mild flower/spice aroma characteristics with a hint more forest.
+Hood hops are a Hallertauer hybrid with similar mild/spice aroma.
+A hint more forest than Hallertauer.

 ||0.5 × 2.5 × 2.5 in